kevinsogo/compgen/README.md

 - You want to write a problem from scratch.
 (Bonus points if you want to write everything in Python.)
 - Somewhere in between.

-Only works for Ubuntu (and probably some other Unix-based systems) for now.
+Intended for Ubuntu (and probably some other Unix-based systems) for now, although at least one person has managed to make it work in Windows.
+If you can't, feel free to ask for help :)